 ARTICLE II.
 FUNCTIONS & OBJECTIVES

-- provide a collegial environment through which institutional concerns can be raised, discussed and resolved;
+- provide a collegial environment through which institutional concerns can be raised, discussed and resolved; and;

 - initiate any action that would: enhance the professional interests of its members and the general welfare of the College; and improve access to and quality of College services for its faculty, staff and students in accordance with the policies and regulations of the Board of Trustees of the college; and;

 - provide a forum to ensure the opportunity for the exchange of ideas among members of the organization.